 Becoming Grandma Can Change Your Life

-Most of these posts will be about the very wonderful side of being a grandmother.
+Becoming a grandmother can be a wonderful experience.
 But some women experience real problems, often as a result of conflicts within the family.
 If you find yourself in the latter situation, you are not alone.
 Stay with me.

 The first step in becoming a grandmother is the actual birth.
 And what a moment that is!
 It means a new life for the grandchild, but also a new life for everyone around the baby.
 This includes its mother, father, siblings and other grandparents.
 And don’t forget yourself.